ProcStack/Python/imageSequences/README.md

 Script - **slimSeq.py**

-Slim image sequences down by copying every N frame to the same folder as the image sequence with 'slim' prepended.
+Slim image/file sequences down by copying every N frame to the same folder as the image sequence with 'slim' prepended.

 For movies, having a lot of frames is great for smooth video